openstack/barbican/api-guide/source/cas.rst

 barbican acts as a Registration Authority for these CAs.

-This interaction is done through certificate plugins, which in turn, can talk to one of more CAs.
+This interaction is done through certificate plugins, which in turn, can talk to one or more CAs.
 Details about the CA each plugin communicates with are updated by the plugins.
 This includes details like the CA name, description, signing cert and PKCS#7 certificate chain.